College of Education

 • Application Requesting Attempt TExES Teacher Certification Exam (more information)

-Click here, then in Watermark Student Learning and Licensure, navigate to Program Applications on the left, click the START AN APPLICATION button, then choose the needed Application to take a TExES Exam from the list (scroll down if needed) – there are three of these Applications in SLL: Teacher Certification Content Exams, PPR Exam, and Graduate Level Exams.
+Current, active candidates should click here, then in Watermark Student Learning and Licensure, navigate to Program Applications on the left, click the START AN APPLICATION button, then choose the needed Application to take a TExES Exam from the list (scroll down if needed) – there are three of these Applications in SLL: Teacher Certification Content Exams, PPR Exam, and Graduate Level Exams.
 You may need to log in to the Sul Ross SSO (single sign on) and authenticate with DUO.
 Note: All students are required to meet all prerequisites including success on a practice test prior to approval.

 If you have difficulty logging in to Watermark Student Learning and Licensure, please send an email to SLL-Help@sulross.edu